Patrick Hamilton (writer): Life and works

-During his later life, Hamilton developed in his writing a misanthropic authorial voice which became more disillusioned, cynical and bleak as time passed.
+During his later life, Hamilton's writing developed a misanthropic authorial voice, which became more disillusioned, cynical and bleak as time passed.
 The Slaves of Solitude (1947) was his only work to deal directly with the Second World War and he preferred to look back to the pre-war years.
 His Gorse Trilogy – three novels about a devious sexual predator and conman – are not generally well thought of critically, although Graham Greene said that the first was 'the best book written about Brighton' and the second (Mr. Stimpson and Mr. Gorse) is regarded increasingly as a comic masterpiece.
 The hostile and negative tone of the novels is also attributed to Hamilton's depression and disenchantment with the utopianism of Marxism.
 The trilogy comprises: The West Pier (1952); Mr. Stimpson and Mr. Gorse (1953), dramatized as The Charmer in 1987; and in 1955 Hamilton's last published work, Unknown Assailant, a short novel much of which was dictated while Hamilton was drunk.
 The Gorse Trilogy was first published in a single volume in 1992.

 Hamilton had begun to consume alcohol excessively while still a relatively young man.
 After a declining career and melancholia, he died in 1962 of cirrhosis of the liver and kidney failure, in Sheringham, Norfolk.
 He was married twice, firstly to Lois Marie Martin in 1930, and a year after divorcing Lois, to Lady Ursula Chetwynd-Talbot (a novelist who wrote under the pseudonym Laura Talbot) in 1954.

 A collection of Hamilton's manuscripts and correspondence can be found at the Harry Ransom Center at the University of Texas at Austin.